MRC Scale for Muscle Strength

 Good muscle strength is crucial for overall health and well-being, daily living, and physical activities.
 It affects balance, mobility, and the ability to perform tasks independently, making it an important component in functional assessment and quality of life.
 Maintaining muscle strength can help prevent injuries and manage chronic conditions such as chronic obstructive pulmonary disease and neurologic diseases.

-Printable MRC Scale for Muscle Strength PDF
+MRC Scale for Muscle Strength Template

 What is the MRC Scale for Muscle Strength?